jchiquet/aricode/cran-comments.md

-This submission is in response to a request from a CRAN maintainer due to upcoming switch to HTML5 in documentation
+This submission is in response to a request from a CRAN maintainer due to upcoming switch to HTML5 in documentation and error in USBAN check (due to bad use of R_Na with integer vector)

 ## aricode 1.0.1